|Blue-gray, chocolate, brown

 Does This Breed Get Along with Other Pets?

 With proper socialization, the Raas cat can get along with other pets.
 It may find dogs or other cats intimidating at first, however, and should be introduced slowly.
 It’s vital that the Raas cat is kept with easygoing animals that will respect its space and avoid frightening behaviors like roughhousing or chasing, which can stress out an already skittish cat.
 This breed may benefit from households with older dogs or cats with an established routine and lower energy levels.
-Remember that the Raas cat was bred for hunting, so it may not be a good choice for a home with small animals like hamsters, guinea pigs, or birds.

 Things to Know When Owning a Raas Cat: